On base spirits

 There are a bewildering array of gins these days (some rather expensive) but for mixing we again should look to the middle ground.
 You absolutely must have a London dry gin (which is a style and needn’t actually be even English) and a sweeter gin which can be represented by either jenever (Dutch “gin”), Old Tom gin (if you can find any) or Plymouth gin (of which there is but a single, but most worthy survivor, handily enough called Plymouth Gin).
 The dry will be used more often and it may be worth having more than one as there is a range of unlabeled sub-styles.
 Gordon’s is a reliable piney gin that might look a bit prosaic among the new kids on the block but will always have a place on my shelf and not only for its use in a Singapore Sling.
-More common is the aromatic and citrus kind of gin and I favour Broker’s gin in this group (I’m in no way beholden to the brand, they’re simply both great gins).
-Somewhere in the middle we find many other excellent choices including the wonderful – and yet affordable – Blackwood’s gin from the Scottish Shetland islands as well as the ever popular Bombay Sapphire.
+More common is the aromatic and citrus-forward style of gin and I favour Tanqueray No 10 in this group (I’m in no way beholden to the brand, they’re simply both great gins).
+Somewhere in the middle we find many other excellent choices including the wonderful – and yet affordable – Blackwood’s gin from the Scottish Shetland islands as well as Broker’s and the ever popular Bombay Sapphire.
 There are also some interesting outliers such as the cucumberesque Hendrick’s and the rather deliciously lemongrassy Bobby’s.